-The Smederevo District Prosecutor raised charges against 41 people, 29 of whom professors at law colleges in Kragujevac, Belgrade and Niš in mid-August 2007, following a six-month investigation of the so-called Gradebook Scandal.
-Sixteen people, 13 of them college professors, were detained.
-They have been charged with accepting bribes, abuse of post and forgery of documents and with enabling their students to enter their grades without taking exams at the Kragujevac Law College in exchange for money.
-November declared it did not have the jurisdiction to try the case which, in its opinion, ought to be tried before the Belgrade District Court Special Organised Crime Department.
-The Special Organised Crime Prosecution Office spokesman responded that the Office had followed the case since the investigation into it had been opened and had established that there were no elements for its jurisdiction over it.
+The Smederevo District Prosecutor raised charges against 41 people, 29 of whom professors at law colleges in Kragujevac, Belgrade and Niš in mid-August 2007, following a six-month investigation of the so-called Gradebook Scandal.9 Sixteen people, 13 of them college professors, were detained.
+They have been charged with accepting bribes, abuse of post and forgery of documents and with enabling their students to enter their grades without taking exams at the Kragujevac Law College in exchange for money.10 The Smederevo District Court Criminal Chamber in early November declared it did not have the jurisdiction to try the case which, in its opinion, ought to be tried before the Belgrade District Court Special Organised Crime Department.
+The Special Organised Crime Prosecution Office spokesman responded that the Office had followed the case since the investigation into it had been opened and had established that there were no elements for its jurisdiction over it.11